yuzvak/telegram-currency-exchange-bot/README.md

 # How to start?
-to start write node start
+to start set bot token in setting.json and write node start